psaunderualberta/466_Group_Project/src/README.md

 ## Embedding Matrices

-All code related to embedding matrices are contained in the `embeddings.ipynb` file.
+All code related to embedding matrices are contained in the `embeddings.ipynb` notebook.

 ## Deep Matrix Factorization